 Geraldine is a Daughter of Charity with extensive experience of mission in Kenya, Ghana and Nigeria, particularly in the areas of healtcare and service provision for those with intellectual disabilities.
 She is currently the Mission Development Coordinator for the Daughters of Charity Mission in Ireland, supporting the work of her colleagues on the ground in Africa.

 Richard is an insurance broker based in Dublin and has also worked in publishing and market research.
 A graduate of University of Glamorgan, Wales and with post graduate qualifications from DCU and UCD.
-Richard brings a wealth of experience regarding insurance and risk management to the board and has been on the board since its inception in 2002.
+Richard brings a wealth of experience regarding insurance and risk management to the board and has been on the board since its inception.

-One of VLM’s first volunteers in Ethiopia, Michelle has been on the board of management since 2003.
+One of VLM’s first volunteers in Ethiopia, Michelle has been on the board of management since it's beginning.
 She is an executive assistant in the medical devices industry, based in Dublin, and has experience in sales and marketing.